nutanix/libvfio-user/docs/vfio-user.rst

 """""""""""""""""""""""

 A device can define regions additional to the standard ones (e.g. PCI indexes 0-8).
 This is achieved by including a VFIO_REGION_INFO_CAP_TYPE capability in the region info reply of a device-specific region.
-Such regions are reflected in ``struct vfio_device_info.num_regions``.
+Such regions are reflected in ``struct vfio_user_device_info.num_regions``.
 Thus, for PCI devices this value can be equal to, or higher than, VFIO_PCI_NUM_REGIONS.

 Region I/O via file descriptors
 -------------------------------